National Higher Education Data Sets

 Some initial questions to ask your planning/data team might be:

-- what do you have dashboards set up to do?
+• do you have dashboards set up and can you show me how to access them?

-- How can I utilise the student disclosure information to better inform our service provision?
+• how can I utilise the student enrolment information to better inform our service provision?

 What is the value of this data, and how it can be used?